-Inbound rules on the load balancer forward the connection, depending on the operating system, to either port 22 (SSH) or port 3389 (RDP) of the appropriate virtual machine.
-An NSG prevents outside traffic on any other ports.
+Inbound rules on the load balancer forward the connection, depending on the operating system, to either port 22 (SSH) or port 3389 (RDP) of the lab virtual machine.
+A network security group (NSG) blocks external traffic to any other port.

-If the lab is using advanced networking, then each lab is using the same subnet that has been delegated to Azure Lab Services and connected to the lab plan.
-You'll also be responsible for creating an NSG with an inbound security rule to allow RDP and SSH traffic so students can connect to their VMs.
+If the lab is using advanced networking, then each lab is using the same subnet that was delegated to Azure Lab Services and connected to the lab plan.
+You're also responsible for creating an NSG with an inbound security rule to allow RDP and SSH traffic so lab users can connect to their VMs.

-Lab Services handles the student’s ability to perform actions like start and stop on their virtual machines.
-It also controls access to their VM connection information.
+Start or stop a lab VM.
+Azure Lab Services grants lab users permission to perform such actions on their own virtual machines.
+The service also controls access to the lab virtual machine connection information.

-Student VMs that are hosted in the lab have a username and password set by the creator of the lab.
-Alternately, the creator of the lab can allow registered students to choose their own password on first sign-in.
+Virtual machine credentials.
+Lab virtual machines that are hosted in the lab have a username and password set by the creator of the lab.
+Alternately, the creator of the lab can allow registered users to choose their own password on first sign-in.